arangodb/docs/drivers/java-reference-setup.md

   .build();
 ```

 ## Connection Pooling

-The driver keeps a pool of connections for each host, the max amount of connections is configurable.
+The driver keeps a pool of connections for each host, the max amount of
+connections is configurable.

-Connections are released after the configured connection ttl (`ArangoDB.Builder.connectionTtl(Long)`) or when the driver
+Connections are released after the configured connection time-to-live
-is shut down:
+(`ArangoDB.Builder.connectionTtl(Long)`) or when the driver is shut down:

 ```java
 arangoDB.shutdown();
 ```

 ## Thread Safety

 The driver can be used concurrently by multiple threads.
-All the following classes are thread safe:
+All the following
+classes are thread safe:
 - `com.arangodb.ArangoDB`
 - `com.arangodb.ArangoDatabase`
 - `com.arangodb.ArangoCollection`